rohitbasuthkar88-svg/Pharmacovigilance-tool-New/README.md

 ### **IMPORTANT: API Key Security**

 Your API key is a secret.
-Do **NOT** commit it to your repository or hard-code it directly into the source code.
-Anyone with access to your key can use your API quota.
+Do **NOT** commit it to your repository.
+This project is configured to expose the API key to the client-side browser, which is acceptable for development or limited-access demos but is not a secure practice for a public-facing production application.
+For production, you should proxy API calls through a secure backend.

-The application is designed to load the API key from an environment variable named `API_KEY`.
+The application loads the API key from an `api-key.js` file.

 ### Running Locally